Anupriya-S/Operationalizing-Machine-Learning/README.md

 ![Part_1](https://github.com/Anupriya-S/Operationalizing-Machine-Learning/blob/main/Architectural%20Diagrams/Real_Time_Scoring.jpg)

 In the second part of the project we are creating, publishing and consuming a pipeline using Azure SDK.
-The following image somehow describes the netire process and even more.
+The following image somehow describes the entire process and even more.

 ![Part_2](https://github.com/Anupriya-S/Operationalizing-Machine-Learning/blob/main/Architectural%20Diagrams/MLOps_in_Azure.png)